emilyvertosick/Statistics-Course/docs/01-week1.md

   mutate(a = if_else(y == "campus" | y == "peds", 1, a))
 ```

-This code creates a subgroup of older women: `a` is 1 for older women and 0 for everybody else.
+This code creates a subgroup of older women: "a" is 1 for older women and 0 for everybody else.

 ```r